LeonardoCardoso/GitAliases/README.md

 # Git Aliases
-Some useful Git aliases to optimise your time!
+Some useful Git aliases to optimize your time!

 <br />